 Looking at each group in turn, Group 1 might be an opportunity to talk about impact and action.
 It reads as a place to highlight accomplishments.
-The first prompt is entirely open ended and allows you to talk about something you are proud of, a personal quality, or an experience.
-For the next two prompts, you could describe when you made a difference to an organization or person, turned an idea into action (e.g., an accomplishment).
+The first prompt is entirely open-ended and allows you to talk about something you are proud of, a personal quality, or an experience.
+For the next prompt, you could describe when you made a difference to an organization, person or advanced a cause that is important to you.

 Group 2 is more about your reaction to events in your life and your character.
 How do you interpret what happens to you and how do you handle adversity and discomfort?
 This is certainly a place to talk about some of the unique experiences in your life, like living outside your home country, working with people different from yourself, or facing a challenge at work or in your personal life.

 Group 3 is an opportunity to highlight how you are unique as compared to other people you know.
 These questions ask for some self-awareness as you describe who you are and how others may view you.
 What makes you different from your peers?
 What is a particular challenge to you that may not be to other people?

 Michigan Ross is a place where people from all backgrounds with different career goals can thrive.
 Please share your short-term career goal.
 Why is this the right choice for you?
 (300 words)